kubeshop/tracetest/docs/docs/cli/creating-test-suites.md

 tracetest apply testsuite -f <testsuite.yaml>
 ```

-> If the file contains the property `spec.id`, the operation will be considered a Test Suite udpate.
+> If the file contains the property `spec.id`, the operation will be considered a Test Suite update.